Leadership Checkpoint: Do you hide your flaws or confront them?

 All of us have flaws; that is part of being human.
 Flaws are also part of God’s process of maturing us.
 However, we must deal with our flaws, facing them head-on, for these character issues contain the seeds of destruction of our effectiveness as church leaders.

-This is an excerpt from Andrew Seidel’s established work Charting A Bold Course: Training Leaders for 21st Century Ministry.
+This is an excerpt from Andrew Seidel’s work Charting A Bold Course: Training Leaders for 21st Century Ministry.
 For more information on this title and for many other leadership resources, visit our Resource Center today!